 The Clinic’s affiliated faculty and staff support Clinic students and clients with world-class expertise ranging from patent and copyright law to electronic privacy and online speech.

-Read about the Samuelson Clinic’s recent projects, events, and faculty news in our winter newsletter.
+Read about the Samuelson Clinic’s recent projects, events, and faculty news in our annual newsletter.

 Clinical Teaching Fellow